Marta

 The gallery is happy to present its new Podcast, Motion in Field, a binary star to the gallery’s ongoing Mezzanine program.
 Presented by Marta and writer Christopher Schreck, Motion in Field is a deep-dive into the extracurricular output of contemporary artists and designers.
 Each installment features a single guest discussing their contribution to the gallery’s Mezzanine series, which hosts small, focused, often supplementary work from artists within and outside of Marta’s regular exhibition program.
 The ensuing conversations provide insight into the concepts and techniques that have inspired each practitioner to step beyond their signature output and explore fascinating new terrains.
 In Episode 001, artist and designer Minjae Kim reflects on the circumstances that led to the Fold Sconce, an open edition which confirms the experimental tendencies that have long shaped his output, while also marking a new direction in his practice.
 Listen to or read a transcript of Episode 001 HERE, or subscribe free via Apple, Spotify, or the podcast provider of your choice HERE.

 Marta is a Los Angeles-based, globally-engaged art gallery.
 Founded in 2019, the gallery makes space for artists to experiment with the utility of design, and for designers to explore the abandonment of function.
-Marta’s curatorial and publication programs take interest in the process of a work’s creation as well the narrative of its creator(s).
+Marta’s curatorial, publication, and podcast programs take interest in the process of a work’s creation as well the narrative of its creator(s).
 Marta embraces the intersection of and the transition between disciplines, advocates for diversity in design, and promotes broad access to the arts.